issmirnov-old/Panda-WebAPI/README.md

 Navigate to the url and click around.
 You can also go to $base_url/api/explorer and take a look at the available features.

+### Notable Features

+- Git repo frontend for a repo of your choice.
+I've set up mine to track my local Dokuwiki install
+- Music API that launches a shell script to SSH in to a desktop and run a script.
+In my case, this is an AppleScript that controls my music playback.
+- Service control - start and stop calibre libraries, Plex, and more.

 ### FAQ